- About Us

 Loaned Executives (LEs) support the planning, organization, implementation, and successful completion of all campaigns within an assigned group of local workplaces that run United Way Workplace Campaigns (LEs are assigned no more than 10 workplaces).
 As an LE, the objective is to achieve an increase in support and contributions to United Way of Escambia County and to foster a greater understanding of United Way’s efforts in the community within the workplace.

-Beginning this year, Loaned Executives are being asked to participate in the Funds Distribution Process.
-Funds Distribution is United Way’s method of investing dollars raised during the campaign into local nonprofit programming through annual grants.
+Beginning this year, Loaned Executives are being asked to participate as a member of the Community Investment Committee.
+The Community Investment Committee oversees the funds distribution process, United Way’s method of investing dollars raised during the campaign into local nonprofit programming through annual grants.
 This will be the first activity for the 2014 class of LE’s.
 United Way believes it is vital for our LE’s to intimately understand how campaign dollars are being used before asking the community to support the Workplace Campaign.

 Loaned Executives will also participate in monthly leadership seminars with focused training on the local nonprofit sector and community needs.
 These seminars also feature presentations from community leaders on topics such as: Confidence, Calmness and Competency – the 3 C’s of Leadership; Consistent and Credible Leaderships; Strengthening Relationships; and Dealing with Difficult People (to name a few).